lovetodream/oracle-nio/README.md

 let id = 1
 let username = "fancyuser"
 let birthday = Date()
-try await connection.query("""
+try await connection.execute("""
   INSERT INTO users (id, username, birthday) VALUES (\(id), \(username), \(birthday))
   """,
   logger: logger
 )
 ```

 While this looks at first glance like a classic case of [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) 😱, `OracleNIO`'s API ensures that this usage is safe.
-The first parameter of the `query(_:logger:)` method is not a plain `String`, but a `OracleQuery`, which implements Swift's `ExpressibleByStringInterpolation` protocol. `OracleNIO` uses the literal parts of the provided string as the SQL query and replaces each interpolated value with a parameter binding.
+The first parameter of the `execute(_:options:logger:file:line:)` method is not a plain `String`, but a `OracleStatement`, which implements Swift's `ExpressibleByStringInterpolation` protocol. `OracleNIO` uses the literal parts of the provided string as the SQL statement and replaces each interpolated value with a parameter binding.
 Only values which implement the `OracleEncodable` protocol may be interpolated in this way.
 As with `OracleDecodable`, `OracleNIO` provides default implementations for most common types.

 Some queries do not receive any rows from the server (most often `INSERT`, `UPDATE`, and `DELETE` queries, not to mention most `DDL` queries).
-To support this, the `query(_:logger:)` method is marked `@discardableResult`, so that the compiler does not issue a warning if the return value is not used.
+To support this, the `execute(_:options:logger:file:line:)` method is marked `@discardableResult`, so that the compiler does not issue a warning if the return value is not used.

 ## Changelog